lbl-srg/obc/specification/source/cdl.rst

 input and output signal connections, and declare vendor annotation (Sec.
 18.1 in Modelica 3.3 Specification).]

-Fixme (convert into a subtitle) **Vendor annotations**
+[Fixme (convert into a subtitle)] **Vendor annotations**

-CDL shall contain tags to provide information equivalent to building controls points list.
+CDL should contain tags to provide information equivalent to building controls points list.
 Points list is a list of all the hardwired and, optionaly, software, input and output points associated with a piece of equipment.
 The purpose of tags in CDL is to enable communication with the conventional buidling controls, for example to serve as CDL-to-BAS-product translator.
-Each input and output to a functional block shall be tagged.
-This tag shall identify expected characteristics for that point.
-CDL tagging shall provide the following information:
+Each input and output to a functional block should be tagged.
+If implemented, this tag shall identify expected characteristics for that point.
+CDL tagging should provide the following information:

+Point type identifiers:

 #.
-Hardware or software point (physical sensor or a logic block)
+Hardware or software point (physical sensor or a logic block) [where hardware point is likely always AI or AO, software DI or DO]
 #.
 Input or output
 #.
 Analog or digital

 For hardware points

-4. The type of sensor (e.g. temperature, pressure)
+4. Category (HVAC, non-HVAC)
 #.
-Output voltage (e.g. 8V, 16V)
+Measured value (temperature, pressure, airflow, humidity, CO2, dewpoint)
 #.
-The application of the sensor (e.g. return air temperature, supply air temperature)
+Sensor output (power, voltage, current)
 #.
-Units
+Action (command, enable, open, position, lead/lag, mode, reset [from https://drive.google.com/drive/u/1/folders/0B5uTCWD1J6MGclhjVjdWdldjUUU])
+#.
+System (chilled water, hot water, multi-zone) [this needs a full list]
+#.
+Device (fan, damper, valve, freezer, pump, filter)
+#.
+Application (return air temperature, supply air temperature, outside air temperature, return air temperature, economizer airflow, minimum outdoor airflow, static pressure)
+#.
+Units (on/off, Watts, Volts, Amps, %open, °F/°C/K, %RH, Psig, cfm, Btu, %, Hz)
 #.
 Other, based on feedback from project partners

 Optional: